MkDay/Post-Collection/prevent-default-vs-return-false.md

 The *passive* is one of available option.

 > **passive:** *boolean value that, if true, indicates that the function specified by listener will never call preventDefault().
-If a passive listener does call preventDefault(), the user agent will do nothing other than generate a console warning.
-See Improving scrolling performance with passive listeners to learn more.* **- MDN**
+If a passive listener does call preventDefault(), the user agent will do nothing other than generate a console warning.* **- MDN**

 ```javascript